 If you have a court hearing in the next few weeks then you should speak to your solicitor, if you have one about whether this hearing can take place remotely.
 Many solicitors’ firms and barristers’ chambers will have the technology to conduct hearings remotely.
 If you do not have a solicitor then you should speak to the court.
 If you do not have the ability to access your hearing remotely then you should make this clear to the court staff.

 Travel with children

 The Foreign & Commonwealth Office issued advice on 17 March advising against all non-essential travel overseas.
-This advice took effect on 17 March and applied initially for a period of 30 days.
+This advice took effect on 17 March and applied initially for a period of 30 days but continues.
 A holiday is non-essential travel.

 Government advice is to contact the airline, travel company, cruise line or other transport and accommodation provider and get in touch with insurance providers if changes need to be made or travel plans cancelled.
 Travel services have been severely curtailed.

 There may be some parents who wish to return to their home country with the children.
 In these circumstances both parents need to think carefully about whether this is in the children’s best interests and the impact on the children spending time with the remaining parent if a move takes place.
 If a move does take place this could have far reaching consequences in terms of where a child is based and a parent should seek specialist legal advice before agreeing to a move and/or if they are at all concerned that a parent might take the children out of the country without their consent.
 Whilst it will be much more difficult for one parent to abduct a child overseas currently, clearly it is still possible.